Lục Vân Tiên: Plot

-Perhaps the best English language summary of Lục Vân Tiên is one given by Professor John C. Schafer in his essay "Lục Vân Tiên: Its Relation to Prior Texts."
+Perhaps the best English language summary of Lục Vân Tiên is given by Professor John C. Schafer in his essay "Lục Vân Tiên: Its Relation to Prior Texts."
 Here is his summary:

 As the story opens, Lục Vân Tiên, the main character, says goodbye to his teacher at the Confucian school and sets off for the capital to take the examinations to become a mandarin.
-On the way he runs across some brigands who have kidnapped the beautiful Kiều Nguyệt Nga.
-Tiên rescues her and the gratitude she feels for him soon becomes mixed with love.
+On the way he comes across some brigands who have kidnapped the beautiful Kiều Nguyệt Nga.
+Tiên rescues her and the gratitude she feels for him is soon tinged with love.
 To express her appreciation, she writes him a poem, but then they part.
 Nga returns to Hà Khê, where her father is an official, and draws a portrait of Tiên to help her remember her absent lover; Tiên continues on to the examination site.
-On the way he stops off at the home of Võ Thể Loan, a girl with whom his parents have arranged a marriage.
+On the way he stops off at the home of Võ Thể Loan, a girl with whom his parents have arranged his marriage.
 After spending some time with Loan's parents, who seem pleased with the prospect of their daughter marrying the young talented scholar, he continues on his way.
-On his journey he meets three fellow examination candidates, one of whom turns out to be a loyal friend, two of whom become jealous and vindictive villains.
+On his journey he meets three fellow examination candidates, one of whom turns out to be a loyal friend, while the other two become jealous and vindictive villains.

 Unfortunately, Tiên never gets to the examinations.
 When he is about to enter the exam, he hears that his mother has died and decides to return home immediately to go into mourning for her.
 During his return journey he becomes so sick and weak from weeping that he eventually goes blind.
 Wandering blind and unprotected around the countryside, he becomes an easy victim for deceitful fortune tellers, medicine men, and sorcerers who trick him out of his money.
 A villainous fellow examination candidate and his future in-laws treat him even more cruelly: The examination candidate, jealous of Tiên's superior talent, pushes him into a river and Tiên's future in-laws, afraid they will be stuck with a worthless blind man for a son-in-law, leave him to die in a cave.
 But, as the narrator frequently reminds his readers, the agents of mercy look after the virtuous.
 A friendly river dragon saves Tiên from drowning, and a fairy leads him out of the cave.
 Finally, through the help of a woodcutter, he ends up in a pagoda, where the narrator allows him to rest while recounting the misfortunes of the heroine Nga.